 Conference on Brazil

-I’m currently organising the conference ‘Brazilian Politics, Policies and Citizenship: Anthropological Perspectives on Current Challenges’ (13-15 March 2019, Nijmegen, The Netherlands).
-Check the event’s webpage for updates.
+I have recently organised the conference ‘Brazilian Politics, Policies and Citizenship: Anthropological Perspectives on Current Challenges’ (13-15 March 2019, Nijmegen, The Netherlands).
+Check the event’s webpage.

 Panel at the IUAES

-Together with Insa Koch (LSE), Raul Acosta (Konstanz), and Martijn Koster (Radboud), we are organising a panel at the IUAES Inter-Congress 2019 (27-31 August, Poznan, Poland).
-Look up our panel “Urban struggles: governance, resistance and solidarity“.
+Together with Insa Koch (LSE), Raul Acosta (Konstanz), and Martijn Koster (Radboud), I will chair a panel at the IUAES Inter-Congress 2019 (27-31 August, Poznan, Poland), entitled “Urban struggles: governance, resistance and solidarity“.
 The call for abstracts is closed, but get in contact or look us up if you are at the IUAES.

-I am a Postdoctoral Research Fellow at the Radboud University Nijmegen, the Netherlands, at the Department of Anthropology and Development Studies.
-I hold a PhD (2017) in Sociology from the École des hautes études en sciences sociales (EHESS-Paris).
+I am a Postdoctoral Research Fellow in the Department of Anthropology and Development Studies, Radboud University Nijmegen.
+I hold a PhD (2017) in Sociology from the École des Hautes Etudes en Sciences Sociales (EHESS-Paris).
 My PhD thesis consisted of an ethnography of the implementation of the Bolsa Família Programme in Northeast Brazil and its implications in electoral politics.
 I hold a BA in Sociology (2009) and an MSc in Sustainable Development (2012) from the University of Brasília.
 I also received an MSc (2012) in Sociology from the EHESS-Paris.

-I am currently a researcher at the ERC-funded project ‘Participatory urban governance between democracy and clientelism: brokers and (in)formal politics’, analysing informal politics and participation in four cities: Manchester, Medellín, Recife and Rotterdam.
+I am currently a researcher in the ERC-funded project ‘Participatory urban governance between democracy and clientelism: brokers and (in)formal politics’, analysing informal politics and participation in four cities: Manchester, Medellín, Recife and Rotterdam.
 My main research interests include clientelism, informal politics, citizenship, social assistance and poverty.
 My research focus has mainly been on Brazil.